 Black Friday is fast approaching, and so is its close cousin Cyber Monday.
 A massive 48 percent of Americans plan to shop on Black Friday, and 42 percent of Americans plan on shopping on Cyber Monday.
-But which one will save you the most while causing you the least stress?
-Arm yourself with info before you hit up the sales.
+But are Black Friday deals or Cyber Monday deals better?
+Which day will save you the most while causing you the least stress?
+It’s Black Friday vs Cyber Monday!
+Arm yourself with these statistics and shopping tips before you hit up the sales.

 - Black Friday has more discounts on most electronics.
 2014 saw 48% of deals for headphones, 83% for iPhones and 47% for laptops land on Black Friday.

 - You get to see your items in the flesh.
 Over 60% of shoppers prefer to shop in the store, probably because it guarantees there are no surprises when you get home.

 - Some exclusive in-store deals.
 In 2014, Walmart offered a Vizio 65″ 1080p Smart LED LCD HDTV for $648.
 That’s $100 cheaper than most 65″ HDTVs — even refurbished ones — were going for at the time.

 - Risk of injury.
 Since 2006, there have been 98 injuries related to Black Friday sales.
 While your chance of serious injury isn’t high, it’s a lot higher than it would be than if you shopped online.